kaihuchen/AutonomousBackseatDriver/README.md

 Comparison between OpenAI GPT-4V and Google Bard/Gemini (supposedly a mixture of the Pro and Ultra versions), based on limited tests on Bard/Gemini.
 - Bard/Gemini seems to have more problem with picking up text in the given image.
 For example:
-    - in the [use closed lane](#user-content-case-use-closed-lane) case, it combines text from different and somewhat far apart signs ("MAJOR ACCIDENT" and "16") to read "Major Accident 16".
+    - In the [use closed lane](#user-content-case-use-closed-lane) case, it combines text from different and somewhat far apart signs ("MAJOR ACCIDENT" and "16") to read "Major Accident 16".
 - Bard/Gemini seems to have more problem understanding the overall situation when there are multiple clues in the image.
 For example:
-    - in the [use closed lane](#user-content-case-use-closed-lane) case, it gives advices on "LEFT LANES CLOSED" and "USE LEFT LANE" separately, seemingly not noticing that the two messages are contradictory to each other.
+    - In the [use closed lane](#user-content-case-use-closed-lane) case, it gives advices on "LEFT LANES CLOSED" and "USE LEFT LANE" separately, seemingly not noticing that the two messages are contradictory to each other.
     - In the [stop except right turn](#user-content-case-stop-except-right-turn) case, it correctly indicates that the addendum sign means **permitted to make a right turn without stopping again**, but overall still recommends **come to a complete stop** even after user confirming intention to make a right turn in the follow-up Q&A.
-- When attempting to enter text/image of multiple test cases into the web UI of Bard/Gemini, it tends to get confused about which text or image should be used.
+- Bard/Gemini in many cases refuses to process the image given.

 ## Test Parameters

 * The test results listed below are mainly derived using OpenAI's GPT-4V model.
 At this time results from Googel Bard/Gemini are much more limited, due to problem where Bard/Gemini often refuses to process a given image.
-* The LLMs in question here are meant for providing **high-level commonsense suggestions** and detailed explanations to autonomous vehicles operating in the **open world**.
+* The LMMs in question here are meant for providing **high-level commonsense suggestions** and detailed explanations to autonomous vehicles operating in the **open world**.
 This is not for lower-level controls like lane following, navigation, or parking, but about assessing the overall situation and providing appropriate advice.
 * For the purpose of this study, issues such as cost and efficiency are intentionally ignored.
-* Note that multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [standing water or sink hole](#user-content-case-standing-water-or-sink-hole))
+* Note that LMM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [standing water or sink hole](#user-content-case-standing-water-or-sink-hole))

 ## Test Cases